minamijoyo/tfschema/README.md

 A schema inspector for Terraform providers.

+NOTICE: The master branch may be broken due to development for Terraform v0.12 support.
+Use the tf-0.11 branch or a precompiled binary to use with Terraform v0.11.

 # Features

 - Get resource type definitions dynamically from Terraform providers via go-plugin protocol.